maidsafe/safe_network/README.md

 - Receive tokens from a Transfer hex string
 `cargo run --release --bin safe -- wallet receive [transfer]`

+## Auditing

+- Verify a Spend on the Network (optionally recursively all the way back to genesis) `cargo run --release --bin safe -- wallet verify [--genesis] [spend address]`

+- Audit all the Spends on the Network from Genesis `cargo run --release --bin safe -- wallet audit`

 ## Using example app which exercises the Register APIs

 You can run the `registers` example client app from multiple consoles simultaneously,